 By John Tyler Community College

 John Tyler Community College offers more than 60 majors that provide pathways to careers in high-demand fields; transfer opportunities to four-year colleges and universities; and industry credentials and licensures.
-The college, with campuses in Chester and Midlothian, a Nursing Education Center, online classes and off-campus classrooms, served more than 13,900 students during the 2016-17 academic year.
-It also assisted nearly 6,000 learners and more than 200 companies and organizations through its workforce development division, Community College Workforce Alliance.
+The college, with campuses in Chester and Midlothian, a Nursing Education Center, online classes, and off-campus classrooms, served more than 14,329 students during the 2017–18 academic year.
+It also assisted more than 7,000 learners through its workforce development division, Community College Workforce Alliance.